dwightwatson/validating/README.md

 ];
 ```

-You can check to see if the model is valid with a given rulset too.
+You can check to see if the model is valid with a given ruleset too.

 ```php
 $post->isValid('updating');